koriavinash1/DeepBrainSeg/WINDOWS 10 INSTALLATION GUIDE.md

 `python -m pip install https://download.pytorch.org/whl/cpu/torch-1.2.0%2Bcpu-cp36-cp36m-win_amd64.whl`

-7. Install (by simply manually copying **Lib/site packages** folder to **Lib/site packages** in Python35 installation directory), in particular, torchvision 0.4.0 , "[win-64/torchvision-0.4.0-py35_cpu](https://anaconda.org/pytorch/torchvision/0.4.0/download/win-64/torchvision-0.4.0-py35_cpu.tar.bz2)" (crucially, from [page 4 of the anaconda cloud location](https://anaconda.org/pytorch/torchvision/files?page=4)).
+7. Install (by simply manually copying "**Lib/site packages**" folder to "**Lib/site packages**" in Python35 installation directory), in particular, torchvision 0.4.0 , "[win-64/torchvision-0.4.0-py35_cpu](https://anaconda.org/pytorch/torchvision/0.4.0/download/win-64/torchvision-0.4.0-py35_cpu.tar.bz2)" (crucially, from [page 4 of the anaconda cloud location](https://anaconda.org/pytorch/torchvision/files?page=4)).

 - Failure to do the above will result in pydensecrf related build errors, in conjunction with c++ dependencies, if pip is used instead of the manual process above.